 Have you ever heard of a deodorant remover?
-Basically, these products are a way to remove the excess antiperspirant or deodorant residue that you accidentally got on some of your clothes.
+Basically, these products are a way to remove the excess deodorant residue and marks that you accidentally got on some of your clothes, while applying the product.

 This can, of course, happen either while you're putting the product on, or it could rub off onto your clothing if you put your clothes on too soon, and it hasn't yet completely dried or soaked in yet.

 No matter though, these embarrassing white marks and spots, especially on dark clothing, can ruin an otherwise beautiful outfit's look and feel.

 If you see the stain soon after it happens, and before you head out the door chances are you can remove it relatively easily, using a deodorant stain remover, such as the ones shown below.

 Basically, these products remove the residue and marks by rubbing off the deodorant, and they've got some great ones for sale.
 Plus, I've also collected videos and tips below for how you can make your own version if you'd prefer.

 Please note that if you've let the deodorant sit for too long on your clothing you've got a whole different problem, since it may have caused a stain which is harder to get out.